Stuart Wilkin: Sabah

+On 3 November 2024, Wilkin recorded a hat-trick of assist in a 4–1 win over Kelantan Darul Naim.

+On 1 November 2025, Wilkin make his 100th appearance for the club in a 2–1 lost to Selangor.
+He then played an instrumental role helping Sabah to reach the 2025 Malaysia FA Cup final facing against eventual champions Johor Darul Ta'zim on 14 December.
+On 12 January 2026, he left the club by mutual consent.

+Johor Darul Ta'zim

+On 13 January 2026, Wilkin was announced as a Johor Darul Ta'zim player, donning the number 12 jersey ahead of the remaining 2025–26 season.

 International career

 In November 2022, Wilkin earned his first call-up to the Malaysia national team for its training camp ahead of the 2022 AFF Championship.
 On 9 December 2022, he made his debut against Cambodia and scored his first international goal in the match at the Bukit Jalil National Stadium.

 Wilkin also represented the nation at the 2023 AFC Asian Cup held in Qatar where he played in all of the nation's matches.

 Personal life

 Born in England, Wilkin is of mixed English and Malaysian descent.